 (By Austin Blake, Executive Chef, Garrett Hospitality Group)

-Ceviche, in general, is a great summer dish full of bright, fresh flavors.
-Austin Blake, the Executive Chef of the Garrett Hospitality Group, adds his summertime spin on the dish by adding chunks of watermelon to sweeten up this sometimes overly bitter, citrus-heavy dish.
+Ceviche, in general, is a great dish full of bright, fresh flavors.
+Austin Blake, the Executive Chef of the Garrett Hospitality Group, adds his spin on the dish by adding chunks of watermelon to sweeten up this sometimes overly bitter, citrus-heavy dish.

 - 1 cup white fish, diced